rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 If your small business invoices its customers using accounts receivable invoices, invoice factoring benefits could help you turn your small business into a big player – in nearly any B2B industry in the US.

-Often, a small business can provide a higher, more personalized level of service to its customers than its larger competitors; but this does not always translate into a true competitive advantage for one simple reason: bigger organizations have access to more working capital.
+Often, a small business can provide a higher, more personalized level of service to its customers than its larger competitors, but this does not always translate into a true competitive advantage for one simple reason: bigger organizations have access to more working capital.

 While a small business may be waiting for customers to pay or resources to be freed up, larger competitors already have the money needed to invest in the next project, shipment or production run as well as spare resources at the ready to carry them out.